 - 1/3 teaspoon salt (optional) Add to list

-- 1/2 cup chopped raw or toasted nuts or seeds (optional) Add to list
+- Chopped nuts or seeds, for garnish (optional) Add to list

 Recipe by, former PCC Nutrition Education Manager